root-project/root/README/ReleaseNotes/v632/index.md

 ```
 This grabs all the root files in subdirectories that have a name starting with `subdir` and ending with some digit.

+## RNTuple
+ROOT's experimental successor of TTree has seen a number of updates since the last release.
+Specifically, 6.32 includes the following changes:

+- A major refactoring of the interface, improving consistency across different parts and improving overall robustness. **Note that this is a breaking change with regard to 6.30!**
+- Support has been added for several new field types: `std::unordered_set<T>`, `std::map<K,V>`, `std::unordered_map<K,V>`
+- A new `RNTupleInspector` utility class has been added, to provide information about the on-disk metadata of an RNTuple.
+- A new `RNTupleParallelWriter` class has been added, providing (initial) support for parallel writing of RNTuples.
+- A new static method `RFieldBase::Check()` has been added, which produces a support status report of a type with regards to RNTuple I/O.
+- A new internal `RNTupleMerger` class has been added, enabling the merging of different page sources into one page sink.
+- Many bug fixes and improvements.

+Please, report any issues regarding the above mentioned features should you encounter them.
+RNTuple is still experimental and is scheduled to become production grade by end of 2024.
+Thus, we appreciate feedback and suggestions for improvement.

 ## Histogram Libraries

 - Implement the FLT_MAX mechanism for `THStack::GetMaximum()` and `THStack::GetMiniumum()`.